AdaGold/betsy/README.md

   - Takes notes about each person's daily report in Stand Up
   - Keeps the meeting moving
 - **Task Leader**
-  - Leads discussion on task assignment
+  - Leads discussion on task assignment and prioritization
     - Decide if a task should be completed alone or in a pair
     - Assign tasks based on...
       - Individual comfort
       - Desire
       - Ability
-  - Ensures the task list stays up to date
+  - Ensures the Kanban board stays up to date

 ## Stand Up Meetings
 The Stand Up Leader should determine the daily time for your stand up meeting with the team.
 Once you come up with a time, confirm with your PM that this time will work for them.